 Internet Access, Digital Literacy, and the Digital Divide

-Yet cancer patient advocates must look closely at Internet access, digital literacy, and the digital divide to support more underserved patients.
+Yet cancer patient advocates must look closely at Internet access, digital literacy, and the digital divide to support more underrepresented patients.
 A recent National Cancer Institute study of cancer patients and caregivers showed that 90 percent had Internet access, and 82 percent owned a smartphone.
-While these statistics look promising, there is still more work to be done to help underserved patients.
+While these statistics look promising, there is still more work to be done to help underrepresented patients.
 Examining results from a recent study of rural cancer survivors reveals a digital divide.
 Medicare-covered cancer survivors in rural areas had telehealth availability 53 percent of the time compared to 63 percent in urban areas.
 Rural cancer survivors are also less likely to own desktop computers, laptops, smartphones, or tablets at a rate of 67 percent versus urban cancer survivors at 82 percent.
 Internet access also needs improvement with Medicare-covered rural cancer survivors at 58 percent access versus 79 percent in urban areas.

 Furthermore, Black and Hispanic survivors had lower technology ownership, with 65 percent of Black survivors and 67 percent of Hispanic survivors owning a desktop computer, laptop, smartphone, or tablet versus 82 percent of white survivors.
 “Despite the potential of telehealth to meet the unique healthcare needs of cancer survivors (e.g., surveillance, comorbidities, primary and survivorship care), some patient groups face greater barriers to technology access,” the study authors wrote.
 “These patterned differences in use and access underscore a need to engage multilevel interventions to mitigate the underlying barriers to telehealth use.”